Financial Management in the Hospitality Industry: the Best Practices

 5. Accountability

-Management needs to be held accountable for financial results, from occupancy, average room rate and inventory control to operating expenses.
-An auditable environment should be created to track, trace and reconcile differences where necessary.
-This can be done with a sound hotel accounting and financial management system.
-Also, there should be training programmes for new staff to help them share the values of management.
+Management needs to be held accountable for financial results, from occupancy to average room rate, inventory control, and operating expenses.
+An auditable environment should be created to track, trace, and reconcile differences where necessary.

-With an effective hotel accounting solution in place, managers will be able to identify changing market conditions and devise steps to account for such changes.
+With an effective hotel accounting solution in place, managers can identify changing market conditions and devise steps to account for such changes.

 With sound financials, owners can gain a true understanding of where they stand in the market at any point in time.
-Hence, they can explore refinancing opportunities or act upon an opportunity to sell the property with actionable insights.
+Hence, they can explore refinancing opportunities, act upon an opportunity to secure better loan terms, lower interest rates, or sell the property with actionable insights.
+This could lead to significant cost savings and increased profitability for the hotel.

-Clearly, a powerful hotel financial management system can take businesses to a whole new level.
+A powerful hotel financial management system can take businesses to a whole new level.
 There are reasons why Infor SunSystems is the chosen financial management solution of more than 2,200 hospitality companies worldwide.
-Find out yourself by requesting a software demo today!
+Find out for yourself by requesting a software demo today!

 Request a demo of Infor SunSystems for Hospitality